 How to sort by more than three columns?

-4. Repeat, but in the sort criteria, select the manager (or the most important column) (1) and then click Add Level (2) to select the second most important column.
-Press OK again.
+Repeat, but in the sort criteria, select the manager (or the most important column) and then click Add Level to select the second most important column.

-Note: Repeat this step until you have sorted the columns from most important to least important.
-Note that if the cells in the column change positions for the sort to take effect, Excel ignores them.
+Note that you need to repeat this step until you have sorted the columns from most important to least important.
+If the cells in the column change positions for the sort to take effect, Excel ignores them.

 Sorting by color

 You can also sort the colors.
-You may need this, especially if you like to colorize your spreadsheets like I do.
+You may need this feature if you like to colorize your spreadsheets.

 To sort the colors in the table, first prepare a colored data table like the one in the picture below.

-Note: After completing this step, hit Add Level, sort by same in the column, and select the color you want second.
-Continue until you've added all the colors in your data, then hit OK.
+Note that after completing this step, you need to click the Add Level button, sort by the same column, and select the color you want second.
+Continue this process until you have added all the colors in your data.

 How to Sort by Row?

-Who said you only need to sort columns?
-Learn to sort by rows.
-This trick can be useful for large spreadsheets with many columns.
+Did you know that you can also sort by rows?
+This trick can be useful for large spreadsheets with multiple columns.

 Go to the ribbon on the Data tab.
 Click the Sort button.